terrabela/fourFours/docs/index.rst

 Welcome to OGRaySpY's documentation!
 ===================================

-**OGRaySpY** is a Python app for analyzing gamma-ray spectra.
+**four Fours** is a Python app for recreational mathematics.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::